COVID-19 Information

 • Costs to complete mandatory immunizations, lab tests, and certifications.

 • A clear and current Criminal Reference Check (CRC) with Vulnerable Sector Screening (VSS).
 If you cannot provide a clear CRC with VSS, you may not be accepted for placement by a field placement agency.
 CRCs with VSS must be obtained from your local police station.
-You may be required to obtain additional CRCs with VSS to meet field placement agency requirements
+You may be required to obtain additional CRCs with VSS to meet field placement agency requirements.

-• Current Level C CPR certification from a recognized provider
+• Current Level C CPR certification from a recognized provider.

-• Current standard first aid certification from a recognized provider
+• Current standard first aid certification from a recognized provider.

-• Entry immunization form completed by a health-care provider
+• Entry immunization form completed by a health-care provider.

 Links:

-• Communicative Disorders Assistant ESPC Information Package
+• Communicative Disorders Assistant ERV Information Package

-• Verified ESPC User Guide
+• Verified ERV User Guide

 Program Transfer, Degree Completion and Additional Credentials